Symbolic analysis of second-order ordinary differential equations with polynomial coefficients: Introduction

 We will focus on the singularity analysis and symbolic solutions of the hypergeometric and Heun type equations using the SageMath system and present the open-source package symODE2 which allows users to analyze these equations symbolically without using a commercial program.

 This paper is organized in the following way: In the second section, we present the code structure of our package and give a comparison with the existing codes.
-In the third, fourth, and fifth sections, we briefly explain the analysis of the singularity structure, series solutions, and change of variables for a second order ODE with polynomial coefficients, respectively.
-In the sixth section, we explain our approach for finding the symbolic solutions of the hypergeometric and Heun type equations.
-Section seven involves our conclusions and we describe the standard forms of the equations in the appendix.
+In the third and fourth sections, we briefly explain the analysis of the singularity structure and series solutions for a second order ODE with polynomial coefficients, respectively.
+In the fifth section, we explain our approach for finding the symbolic solutions of the hypergeometric and Heun type equations.
+Section six involves our conclusions and we describe the standard forms of the equations in the appendix.